peasant98/PiAccessPoint/README.md

 **Requirements**:
 - Raspberry Pi
+- A way to run the script on the Pi

 **Instructions**:
 - If you haven't yet setup the Raspberry Pi as a stand alone access point, run the init script: